-Appointed a Director of HLF on 24 April 2009, Mr Mattar was last re-elected as a Director on 24 April 2014.
-He will be seeking re-election as a Director at the 2016 AGM.
-He is also the chairman of the AC, RC and SOSC and a member of the NC as well as the Lead Independent Director of the Company.
+Appointed a Director of HLF on 24 April 2009, Mr Mattar was last re-elected as a Director on 21 April 2016.
+He is also the chairman of the AC, RC and SOSC and a member of the NC of the Company.
+He was also appointed as Lead Independent Director of the Company on 1 September 2010.

 Mr Mattar sits on other bodies in both the private and public sectors.
-In the preceding 3-year period, he was a Director of Tiger Airways Holdings Limited until July 2014.
+In the preceding 3-year period, he was a Director of Tiger Airways Holdings Limited until he stepped down in July 2014.